-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - Some non-clinical staff had not received basic life support training since 2014; there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-A first aid kit and accident book was available. - The practice had a business continuity plan in place for major incidents such as power failure or building damage; however some of the details in the plan were out-of-date.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All practice staff had received annual basic life support training except some newly appointed staff; there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
+A first aid kit and accident book was available.

+The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage and included premises and clinical risk assessments.
+The plan included emergency contact numbers for staff.